-Wheatley Housing Group ("the Group") is the largest housing, community regeneration and care provider in Scotland with owned and managed housing stock of 98,000 units across nineteen local authority areas in central and south-west Scotland.
+Wheatley Housing Group ("the Group") is the largest housing, community regeneration and care provider in Scotland with owned and managed housing stock over 95,000 units across nineteen local authority areas in central and south-west Scotland.

-The Group provides, through its subsidiaries, an extensive range of high-quality stock and services to the social housing, mid and full-market rental sectors, as well as specialist care services and property management services.
+The Group provides, through its subsidiaries, high-quality homes for social, mid-market and full-market rent, as well as specialist care services and property management services across its communities.